sudipshil9862/fonts-compare/README.md

 sudo dnf install @fonts
 ```
 - This will download fonts for languages like hindi(Devanagari), maratha, gujrati, odia, tamil, telegu,, arabic etc.
+- if you are still facing problem with fonts then download individual packages mentioned below
 ----------------------------------------------------------------------

-#install devanagari fonts for hindi
+# install devanagari fonts for hindi
 ```
 sudo dnf install google-noto-sans-devanagari-fonts.noarch
 ```